 This blog is written by Allie Robbins.
-I spend a lot of time trying to help recent law school graduates pass the bar exam and become licensed attorneys as the Assistant Dean of Academic Affairs and Co-Director of Bar Support Programs at CUNY School of Law.
+I spend a lot of time trying to help recent law school graduates pass the bar exam and become licensed attorneys as an Associate Professor of Law at CUNY School of Law.
 I’m hoping this blog can provide you with a little bit of inspiration and some helpful tips.
 I’ll also occasionally comment on news about the bar exam.

 Why do activists need a blog about passing the bar?
 Isn’t everyone going to take the same test?
 Isn’t studying for a standardized test the same for everyone, regardless of political bent or the reason they want to become a lawyer?
 Kind of.